gonodono/glancet/README.md

 # Glimpse

-Tools and extended composables for [Glance app widgets on Android][glance].
+Tools and extended composables for [Glance app widgets][glance] on Android.

 The current features comprise `AdapterView` workarounds and enhancements for which Glance has no corresponding functionalities.